Trigger warning: abuse, coercive control, loss, and family court trauma.

 But more than anything, I wanted her to get real help.
 I think a part of me even hoped that if she got arrested or hit some kind of bottom, it might finally push her to get her life together.
 I don’t know.
 I was overwhelmed, exhausted, and tangled in emotions I didn’t even have names for.

-What I do know is that not long after, she handed custody of her two boys over to their father.
-Then came the spiral—into full-blown addiction, into the chaos, into the arms of the same man who’d been beaten nearly to death by drug dealers.
+What I do know is that not long after that, she handed custody of her two boys over to their father.
+Then came the spiral into full-blown addiction, into the chaos, into the arms of the man who’d eventually be beaten nearly to death by drug dealers.

-There’s a story she tells now—part of her recovery journey.
+There’s a story she tells now as part of her recovery journey.

 She says she “almost became her mama.”
 That she was a teen mom who lost her kids to addiction.
 That she stripped to survive (and for the record, I’ve got zero judgment for that).
 She says she unintentionally lived out my life.